grzelkowski/quick-ajax-post-loader/readme.txt

 Yes, developers can use available WordPress hooks and filters to fully customize functionality.

 == Changelog ==

+= 1.8.1 - 2025-09-08 =
+- Improved plugin startup process with better class loading and dependency checks.
+- Improved the way plugin scripts and styles are loaded for better reliability.
+- Enhanced plugin stability by adding internal class verification before startup.
+- Introduced internal logger with fallback to WordPress debug log.
+- Cleaned up internal utility functions to support better error handling and production readiness.

 = 1.8.0 - 2025-08-29 =
 - Major internal refactoring to improve plugin stability and long-term reliability.